erikhvatum/zplab-IT/production_linux/installation.md

 ```

 The `** (appstreamcli:4595): CRITICAL **: Error while moving old database out of the way.` error is expected and should be
-ignored. (apt failed to move the old database because there was no old database, so that's OK.)
+ignored. (apt failed to move the old database because there was no old database.
+That's fine.)

 Next, type `apt-get install zfsutils-linux` and press enter.
 You should see something like the following: